DOI10.47051/EYEO2742

 Figure 2: Distribution of Enyalioides heterolepis in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

 Etymology: The generic name Enyalioides, which comes from the Latin words Enyalius (a genus of neotropical lizards) and the suffix oides (=similar to), refers to the similarity between lizards of the two genera.
-The specific epithet heterolepis comes from the Greek words heteros (=different) and lepis (=scale),8 and refers to the heterogeous dorsal scales.
+The specific epithet heterolepis comes from the Greek words heteros (=different) and lepis (=scale),8 and refers to the heterogeneous dorsal scales.

 See it in the wild: Spiny Dwarf-Iguanas are usually found in closed-canopy situations rather than in open or semi-open areas.
 These cryptic reptiles are easier to detect by sampling well-preserved forest trails at night with the aid of a flashlight.
 In this way, roosting individuals may be detected at a rate of at least one per night, particularly at Canandé Reserve and Centro Científico Río Palenque.